nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

 The strategy is simple:

-> Progressively delete the old code base, in favour of a new one.
+> Progressively delete the old code base, in favor of a new one.

 Here's the plan:

 - **Have the new code acts as a proxy** for the old code.
 Users use the new system, but it just redirects to the old one.
-- **Re-implement each behavior to the new codebase**, with no change from end-user perspective.
+- **Re-implement each behavior to the new codebase**, with no change from the end-user perspective.
 - **Progressively fade away the old code** by making users consume the new behavior.
 Delete the old, unused code.

 ### How it looks like, in practice